2016 Philadelphia Award Winner

-T he trustees of the Philadelphia Award are pleased to announce Marsha Levick as winner of the 2015 Philadelphia Award.
-The award was conferred in May of 2016 in recognition of remarkable achievements throughout her career in the field of juvenile law.
+T he trustees of the Philadelphia Award are pleased to announce Charles L. Blockson as winner of the 2016 Philadelphia Award.
+The award was conferred on May 27th, 2017 in recognition of Mr. Blockson’s passion and work in the field of African American history and culture

 In addition to overseeing Juvenile Law Center's litigation and appellate work, she spearheaded the litigation arising out of the Luzerne County "kids fo cash" scandal winning the expungement and vacatur of thousands of these children's cases before the Pennsylvania Supreme Court.

 She has authored numerous briefs in state and federal appeals courts throughout the county, including many before the United States Supreme Court, including Roper v.
 Simmons, eliminating the death penalty for youth; Graham v.
 Florida, eliminating life without parole sentences for juveniles convicted of non-homicide offenses; J.D.B. v.
 North Carolina, ensuring appropriate Miranda protections for youth in custody; and Miller v.
 Alabama, eliminating mandatory sentences of life without parole for youth convicted of homicide.

 As a songwriter, music producer and entrepreneur, he was one of the founders of Philadelphia International Records in 1971, which generated The Sound of Philadelphia - known throughout the world.

 Beyond this imprint on Philadelphia with his musical genius, Mr. Gamble was moved to address the problems of this city's urban communities.
 His Universal Companies, one of the largest African-American real estate developers, has been a conduit for over $1.5 billion of real estate development and investment in extremely distressed neighborhoods.